-Twitter is a buzzing platform that’s particularly effective for announcements.
+Twitter is a buzzing platform that’s particularly effective for timely announcements.
 Post about company products, promotions, events, and more.
 By sharing regular content—no matter how brief in character count—you can keep your business, capabilities, and achievements in front of your existing clients and potential prospects.

-If you don’t have a Twitter account with a significant number of followers, ask employees who are active on Twitter to post about your business.
+If you don’t have a Twitter account with a significant number of followers, ask colleagues who are active on Twitter to post about your business.
 The more tweets with your company’s name on them, the greater the visibility you’ll achieve.

 8. Encourage employee advocacy

 While networking externally can pay off in spades, don’t underestimate the power of existing personal connections.
-When your employees share their support for your company’s products and services on their social networks, they inform, educate, and engage their peers—often generating warm leads.
+When your colleagues share their support for your company’s products and services on their social networks, they inform, educate, and engage their peers—often generating warm leads.

 Bonus Tip: Leave room for personalization

 Let your people make the decisions around what channels are best for them—they’ll probably know more about what their networks will like than you will.
-Regardless of their preferred channels, encourage them to use standard messaging you’ve approved, but allow for light personalization as needed.
+Regardless of their preferred channels, encourage them to use standard messaging you’ve approved, but allow light personalization as needed.

 9. Brand your company vehicles